masolimano/maneage/README.md

    recommended to set directories outside the current directory.
 Please read the description of each necessary input clearly and set the best value.
-Note that the configure script also downloads, builds and locally installs (only for this pipeline, no root privileges necessary) many programs (pipeline dependencies).
+Note that the configure script also downloads, builds and locally installs (only for this project, no root privileges necessary) many programs (project dependencies).
 So it may take a while to complete.

      ```shell
      $ ./configure